 AFRICAN STUDIES PROGRAM

-From the Director: Creighton is fortunate to have distinguished Africanist scholars in the persons of former African Studies Program director Dr. James Wunsch, Dr. Ngwarsungu Chiwengo, and Dr. Alexander Roedlach.
+From the Director: Creighton is fortunate to have distinguished Africanist scholars.
+Program director is Dr. Babba Jallow (History Department).
+Dr. Ngwarsungu Chiwengo (English Department), Dr. James Wunsch (Political Science Department) and Dr. Alexander Roedlach (Anthropology Department) make up the guiding members of this team.
 They have built a strong foundation on which the new crop of Creighton Africanists are poised to build.

-Over the past few years, the African Studies Program has benefited from the addition of three more Africanists to the Creighton faculty: Dr. Jay Carney in the Theology Department, Dr. Jill Brown in the Psychology Department, and I in the History Department.
+Over the past few years, the African Studies Program has benefited from the addition of three more Africanists to the Creighton faculty: Dr. Jay Carney in the Theology Department, Dr. Jill Brown in the Psychology Department.
 Together, we are working to raise Africa's profile at Creighton and Creighton's profile in Africa.